Spring Boot Security – Form Based Authentication – Remember Me

 Read tutorial Spring Boot Security Form based Authentication before proceeding below sections.

-We are not going to tell you from the initial project creation but we will modify the existing application as we asked you to read tutorial in Prerequisites section before coming here.
+I am not going to tell you from the initial project creation but I will modify the existing application as I asked you to read tutorial in Prerequisites section before coming here.

 You may also download the complete source code later from this tutorial.